Ted's Hiking World Kuna Crest Lakes

 After a stop to rest my feet and dry out my socks, I start up through the boulders.
 Sections of grass interspersed among the sharp rocks make for a relatively easy climb after all.
 Talus fields should all be like this!

-A natural stairway Looking down at Helen Lake
+Looking down at Helen Lake

-White Mountain Heather Cushion Buckwheat
+White Mountain Heather

 It comes as no surprise that the visual reward is worth any effort.
 This cirque also represents the elevation high-point of today's route and the highest I ever have been with a hiking pack.
 I am feeling pretty good right now, despite having already climbed nearly 2,000 feet over nearly six miles.
-That is important, for this trek is just beginning to become serious.
+That is important, because this trek is just beginning to become serious.

 *